 Medicine Making for Autumn

-There are literally thousands of remedies that can be made and serve you well in the Autumn months, but the ones I share here are specifically tailored for maximal impact and easy accessibility.
-Tending to our largest organ, the skin, comes first, followed closely by one of my favorite (and incredibly delicious) cure-all’s.
+There are literally thousands of remedies that can serve you well in the Autumn months, but the ones I share here are specifically tailored for maximal impact and easy accessibility.
+First, let’s make a simple tincture that will carry through the rest of the year.
+Tending to our largest organ, the skin, comes next, followed closely by one of my favorite (and incredibly delicious) cure-all’s.
 Most ingredients you likely have on hand, and if not, any local market, farm or herb shop will do the trick.
-Read on to learn more about specific botanicals to have in your medicine cabinet this season.

 With all of the demands Autumn brings (both physical and emotional) our largest organ, the skin, is often desperate for support.
 No matter what variation your skin presents at this time (irritated, dry, and oily all at once anyone?), these simple yet profound skin savers are easy carry their weight in gold.
 The best part?
 You can whip them up in your kitchen in under 10 minutes with ingredients you likely have on hand.